Rasqal RDF Query Library - Building and Installing from Source

 to build lexers and parsers.

-These are only required when building from Subversion.
+These are only required when building from GIT.

 2.2 Options for configure